When talking about comfort food, pasta dishes are way up there on the list of food that is not only easy to prepare, but everyone enjoys and craves

 Yellow onion – Sweeter and always add a layer of flavor to your dishes

-Penne pasta – my favorite, however rigatoni, ziti, or orechiette will work as well.
+Penne pasta – is my favorite; however, rigatoni, ziti, or orecchiette will also work.

-Heavy cream – thickens when heat it and acts a binding agent to your pasta
+Heavy cream – thickens when heated and acts as a binding agent to your pasta

 Equipment needed

-I only recommnet what I use and love.
+I only recommend what I use and love.

 Large pot to cook your penne pasta